 By Thomas Palmer

-This is a new series on 1812Blockhouse, “It Happened in Richland.”
+With this post, we add a new series to 1812Blockhouse, “It Happened in Richland.”
 From time to time, we will be sharing interesting tidbits of Richland County history or, as in this post, a series relating to one topic.

 As local historians know, the County’s boundaries changed more than once in its first decades.
 To the west, this meant that places like Crestline and Galion were established not in Crawford County, but in Richland.
 In turn, this means that much of the very early history of those communities was tied to Mansfield, not Bucyrus.

 In this short series, which will run each Friday, we will look at an even earlier settlement that was lost to history until it was “rediscovered” in the Richland County Courthouse.